thomasdarimont/keycloak-project-example/readme.md

 ```
 Keycloak will be available on https://id.acme.test:8443/auth.

-Note that after changing extensions code you need to run the `bin/triggerDockerExtensionDeploy.sh` script to trigger a redeployment of the custom extension by Keycloak.
+Note that after changing extensions code you need to run `java bin/deployExtensions.java` script to trigger a redeployment of the custom extension by Keycloak.

 ### Enable OpenLDAP